A Parent's Guide to Childhood First Aid

 MyCPR NOW's Parent-Centered Training: Tailored for Family Safety

-MyCPR NOW offers training programs specifically designed for parents, focusing on the unique needs of children in emergencies.
+MyCPR NOW provides a range of training programs designed specifically for parents, focusing on the unique needs of children during emergencies.
+The goal is to give parents the confidence and knowledge they need to act quickly and effectively in a crisis.

 1. Child-Specific First Aid